IIIF/api/source/api/presentation/3.0/index.md

 ##  1. Introduction

-There are many different types of digitized or digital compound objects: ancient scrolls, paintings, letters, books, newspapers, films, operas, albums, field recordings, and computer generated animations.
-These resources often bear the written or spoken word, and this linguistic content is often as important as the visual or audible representation.
+Access to digital representations of objects is a fundamental requirement for many research activities, the transmission of cultural knowledge, and for the daily pursuits of every web citizen.
+Ancient scrolls, paintings, letters, books, newspapers, films, operas, albums, field recordings, and computer generated animations are compound objects: they can have many parts, and complex structures.
+These resources may also bear the written or spoken word, and this linguistic content is often as important as the visual or audible representation.

-Access to these representations is a fundamental requirement for many research activities, the transmission of cultural knowledge, and for the daily pursuits of every web citizen.
-Digital content is the primary mode of transmission for access to cultural heritage, science, and entertainment.
 Collections of both digitized physical objects and much born-digital content benefit from a standardized description of their structure, layout, and presentation mode.

-This document specifies this standardized description.
+This document specifies this standardized description of the collection or compound object, using a JSON format.
 Many different rich and dynamic user experiences can be implemented, presenting content from across collections and institutions.

-A composite object may comprise a series of pages, surfaces, or extents of time; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, the many pages of an edition of a newspaper or book, or the duration of an act of an opera.
-The primary requirements of this specification are to provide an order for these views or extents, the resources needed to present them, and the descriptive information needed to allow the user to understand what is being seen or heard.
+A compound object may comprise a series of pages, surfaces, or extents of time; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, the many pages of an edition of a newspaper or book, or the duration of an act of an opera.
+This specification addresses how to provide an order for these views or extents, the references to the resources needed to present them, and the descriptive information needed to allow the user to understand what is being seen or heard.

 The principles of [Linked Data][org-linked-data] and the [Architecture of the Web][org-w3c-webarch] are adopted in order to provide a distributed and interoperable framework.
 The [Shared Canvas data model][shared-canvas] and [JSON-LD][org-w3c-json-ld] are leveraged to create an easy-to-implement, JSON-based format.